-The management of Robinsons Land Corporation and Subsidiaries is responsible for the preparation and fair presentation of the consolidated financial statements for the year(s) ended September 30, 2013, 2012 and 2011, in accordance with the prescribed financial reporting framework indicated therein.
+The management of Robinsons Land Corporation and Subsidiaries is responsible for the preparation and fair presentation of the consolidated financial statements for the year(s) ended September 30, 2013, 2012 and 2011, including the additional components attached therein, in accordance with Philippine Financial Reporting Standards.
 This responsibility includes designing and implementing internal controls relevant to the preparation and fair presentation of consolidated financial statements that are free from material misstatement, whether due to fraud or error, selecting and applying appropriate accounting policies, and making accounting estimates that are reasonable in the circumstances.